 STATUS: Bill has passed the House and Senate.
-It is waiting to be communicated to the Governor for his action by March 24, 2025.
+The Governor approved it on March 18, and it will go into effect on July 1, 2025.

-• Emergency Response Exposure Grant Fund and Program - SB972 (Senator Rouse)

-Creates the Emergency Response Exposure Grant Fund and Program to award grants to localities to support certain emergency responders who were exposed to a qualifying emergency, defined in the bill.
+• Emergency Response Exposure Grant Fund and Program - SB972 (Senator Rouse) Creates the Emergency Response Exposure Grant Fund and Program to award grants to localities to support certain emergency responders who were exposed to a qualifying emergency, defined in the bill.
 The bill requires funding to be used for annual cancer screenings and health care expenses incurred by eligible emergency responders, defined in the bill, in the event such emergency responders are diagnosed with cancer from toxic material exposure.
 The bill permits funding to be used for out-of-pocket medical expenses not otherwise covered by insurance, workers' compensation, or other available funding.
 The Department of Fire Programs shall administer the Fund and Program.

 STATUS: Bill was left in Senate Finance and Appropriations and will not move forward this year.
 However, there is \$200K included in the budget (Item 406 #2c) toward supporting the fire service in Virginia Beach, which we think is meant for this purpose.
+The Governor has until May 2 to act on the budget bill.